 Somewhat surprisingly is that the most popular source of meal inspiration among Gen Z (and millennial) consumers was family recipes.
 While they might be tech-driven, it looks like they can still make sense of handwritten notes.
 After family recipes, 38% get their inspiration from recipe websites or apps and if that fails it’s back to hardcopy notes, but this time recipe books.

-As of August 2021, Generation Z was the most likely to have a Netflix subscription in the US.
-Nearly 80% stated that they subscribed to Netflix.
-To put this into perspective, only 49% of baby boomers were subscribers.
+Generation Z is the most likely to have a Netflix subscription in the US.
+Nearly 70% stated that they subscribed to Netflix.
+To put this into perspective, only 39% of baby boomers were subscribers.

-In a study completed in 2021 about favorite brands, products, and services, about 20% of Generation Z indicated that Nike was their overall favorite.
-In second spot it was Apple (15%), while Amazon was in third place (9%).
+In a study completed in 2022 about favorite brands, products, and services, about 86% of Generation Z indicated that YouTube was their overall favorite.
+In second spot was Google, while Amazon was in third place.

-Nike, Apple, and Amazon were also the top three favorite brands for millennials.
-Though, Apple and Amazon were favored above Nike by this generation group.
+Nike, Apple, and Amazon were the top three favorite brands for millennials.

-Other brands that are loved by Gen Zers are Vans, Gucci, and Adidas.
-According to Interbrand, 60% of Gucci’s sales were coming from this generation.
+Other brands that are loved by Gen Zers are SHEIN, Zara, and Urban Outfitters.

 There’s a much bigger emphasis on sustainability and value, among Generation Z. At the end of the day, they really analyze their spending habits.
-For example, the Deloitte Global 2021 Millennials and Gen Z Survey found that over 25% of Gen Zers admitted that the impact on the environment caused by certain businesses has affected their buying decisions.
-Another study also revealed that as of 2021, 79% of Gen Zers were willing to pay more for sustainable alternatives.
+For example, the Deloitte Global 2022 Millennials and Gen Z Survey found that over 64% of Gen Zers admitted that they are willing to pay more for sustainable alternatives.
 Only 36% of them would opt for cheaper products that are not sustainable.

 While green practices play a key role in their purchasing decisions, they still place an importance on customer service.
-In a survey completed in the US at the beginning of 2021, poor customer service was one of the main reasons why Gen Zers lost trust in a brand.
+According to TalkDesk report, poor customer service was one of the main reasons why Gen Zers lost trust in a brand and stopped buying.